-Hari Menon is the co-founder and CEO of BigBasket, India’s largest online grocery shopping portal and mobile app.
+Hari Menon is the co-founder and CEO of BigBasket, India’s largest online grocery shopping portal, and mobile app.

 Before BigBasket, Hari worked in different capacities - as CEO of Indiaskills, a vocational educational joint venture between Manipal Group and City & Guilds, UK; and as a business head with Wipro.

 He also launched one of the first e-commerce portals in India, Fabmart, in 1999, which served as a tech run of sorts for BigBasket.
-Today, BigBasket is the fifth largest grocery in the country after offline giants D-Mart, Reliance, Big Bazaar, and More.
+Today, BigBasket is the fifth largest grocer in the country after offline giants D-Mart, Reliance, Big Bazaar, and More.

 Born and brought up in Mumbai, he now calls Bangalore home.
-He holds a bachelor’s degree from BITS, Pilani and an MBA from Carnegie Mellon University.
+He holds a bachelor’s degree from BITS, Pilani, and an MBA from Carnegie Mellon University.

-Ahead of its time in the dial-up era where the internet user base was low, the company quickly pivoted to a brick and mortar model, renamed Fabmall.
+Ahead of its time in the dial-up era when the internet user base was low, the company quickly pivoted to a brick and mortar model, renamed Fabmall.
 It merged with another physical retailer and was later acquired by a larger conglomerate, with the founders cashing out completely by 2006.

 Today, the company’s enterprise value is pegged at over Rs.
 13,500 crore.

 Hari shares his story with Accel partner Anand Daniel on how he disrupted the grocery segment in India on the #INSIGHTSPodcast2019 series.